jicninja/LastBreath/docs/gdd/last-breath-poc-gdd.md

 - Main resource of the PoC.
 - Drops continuously over time.
 - Drops faster if the character is agitated.
-- On reaching zero, the player collapses and restarts from the last checkpoint.
+- On reaching zero, the player collapses and restarts from the last save-point.

 Suggested rules for the PoC:
 - Base duration: 4 minutes at normal drain.